learn-co-curriculum/swift-functions/README.md

 ```swift
 let greeting = heyIOS()
 ```
-The instance `greeting` will now hold the string value `Heyyy, iOS!`, and be implicitly typed to match the method's return type.
+The instance `greeting` will now hold the string value `Heyyy, iOS!`, and be implicitly typed to match the function's return type.

 We can then print this instance as normal: